Fitzwilliam Square: History

 The square was developed by Richard FitzWilliam, 7th Viscount FitzWilliam, hence the name.
-It was designed from 1789 and laid out in 1792.
-The centre of the square was enclosed in 1813 through an Act of the Parliament of Ireland.
+It was designed from 1789 and laid out in 1792, on land belonging to the Pembroke estate, which encompassed much of the area to the south-east of the city.
+It was completed by 1830, with progress slowed by the Acts of Union, which led to a downturn in Dublin's prosperity due to an exodus of many wealthier residents to London.

+The centre of the square was enclosed in 1813 through an act of Parliament, the Fitzwilliam Square, Dublin, Improvement Act 1813 (53 Geo.
+3. c. clxxxv).
 To the north is the much larger Merrion Square, with which Richard FitzWilliam was also involved.
 The square was a popular place for the Irish Social Season of aristocrats entertaining in Dublin between January and Saint Patrick's Day each year.

 Shootings took place in the square during Bloody Sunday of 1920.
-Sir Thomas O'Shaughnessy (1850–1933), the last Recorder of Dublin, lived in Fitzwilliam Square and died there on 7 March 1933.
+As independence from the United Kingdom arrived and during a broader period of renaming prominent streets in the city, a proposal was considered in 1921 to rename the square after Oliver Plunkett.
+However, the residents, who included members of the peerage and officers of the British Army, objected to the change.

 In 1975, Bord na Móna were granted permission to demolish five early 19th-century houses on the edge of the square, with plans to construct a modern office block on the site.
 The plans were later dropped.

+Notable people

+Former or current residents of the square have included: